Apathyy322/TodoApp/README.md

-Modified ToDo App.
+# ToDo App in web!

-Credits to bhaktibhatt.
+Credits to bhaktibhatt for main project and idea!

-Made by Venny.
+Modified by Apathy.